S-cloud-cloud/BookHunt-learn-about-ur-book-/README.md

 # BookHunt-learn-about-ur-book-
-BookHunt - a project for searching through text in javascript using bootstrap String search concept used
+BookHunt - a project for searching through text in javascript String search concept used and bootstrap